Dynamical Boson Stars: Introduction

-We discuss the dynamics of boson stars in Section~\ref{section:dynamics}.
-Arguably the most important property of boson star dynamics concerns their stability.
-A stability analysis of the solutions can be performed either by studying linear perturbations, catastrophe theory, or numerical non-linear evolutions.
+We discuss the dynamics of boson stars in Sect.~\ref{section:dynamics}.
+Arguably, the most important property of boson-star dynamics concerns their stability.
+Approaches to analyzing their stability include linear perturbation analysis, catastrophe theory, and fully non-linear, numerical evolutions.
 The latter option allows for the study of the final state of perturbed stars.
 Possible endstates include dispersion to infinity of the scalar field, migration from unstable to stable configurations, and collapse to a black hole.
 There is also the question of formation of boson stars.
-Full numerical evolutions in 3D allow for the merger of binary boson stars, which display a large range of different behaviours as well producing distinct gravitational wave signatures.
+Full numerical evolutions in 3D allow for the merger of binary boson stars, which display a large range of different behaviors as well producing distinct gravitational-wave signatures.

-Finally, we review the impact of boson stars in astronomy in Section~\ref{section:astro} (as an astrophysical object, black hole mimickers and origin of dark matter) and in mathematics in Section~\ref{section:math} (studies of critical behaviour, the Hoop conjecture and higher dimensions).
+Finally, we review the impact of boson stars in astronomy in Sect.~\ref{section:astro} (as astrophysical objects, black hole mimickers, gravitational-wave sources, and sources of dark matter) and in mathematics in Sect.~\ref{section:math} (appearing in critical behavior, the Hoop conjecture, other dimensions and anti-de~Sitter spacetimes, and gravitational analogs).
 We conclude with some remarks and future directions.